mihailgaberov/angular-chat/README.md

 >_I have written a tutorial about how I did this.
 You can find it [here](https://mihail-gaberov.eu/) or [here](https://mihail-gaberov.eu)_

 An Angular single page chat application (SPA) built with the following technologies:
-- Angular (v10.0.0 at the moment of writting)
+- Angular (v10.0.0 at the moment of writing)
 - RxJS
-- Express.js with Socket.io
+- Express.js with SignalR
 - SASS
 - Angular Testing Library
 - Karma/Jasmine